diogotcorreia/master-thesis/docs/content/ch05-results.typ

 The public @pypi dataset used contained a total of
 #pypi_total_count entries, as of #pypi_dataset_date.display().
-Some packages were so old they did not provide any wheels nor source tarballs, but instead only provided the legacy eggs format
+Some packages were outdated to the point they did not provide any wheels nor source tarballs, but instead only provided the legacy eggs format
 #footnote(link("https://packaging.python.org/en/latest/discussions/package-formats/#egg-format")).
 Other packages had been deleted, did not follow conventional filename formats